klnusbaum/UDJ-Desktop-Client/README.md

 by setting the `UDJ_DEBUG_BUILD` variable to `ON`.

 ### Building
 CMake will generate different projects base on your host system.
-On OSX and linux, a simple issue of the `make` command will build the project (unless you've configured cmake to generate some other type of project).
+On OSX and Linux, a simple issue of the `make` command will build the project (unless you've configured CMake to generate some other type of project).
 On Windows, CMake generates a Visual Studio solution file that can then be used to build UDJ.